Bates Motel (film): Plot

-While renovating the motel, Alex sees Mrs. Bates in her bedroom window, and sees the corpse of her late husband from the same window, supporting the idea that the property is haunted.
-After Alex tells Willie that he owes his first loan payment of $10,000 the day after the motel opens, Willie becomes suspicious and with the help of Henry reveals that the haunting was a prank and the ghost was the bank manager, Tom Fuller (Gregg Henry).
+While renovating the motel, Alex sees Mrs. Bates in her bedroom window, and sees the corpse of her late husband Jake from the same window, supporting the idea that the property is haunted.
+After Alex tells Willie that he owes his first loan payment of $10,000 the day after the motel opens, Willie becomes suspicious and with the help of Henry reveals that the haunting was a prank and the ghost was the bank manager, Tom Fuller.
 Fuller had approved a loan with predatory terms with Alex and was trying to sabotage the motel by trying to scare him away.
 Tom is then forced to help Alex and the others by negotiating friendlier payment terms for the loan or face prison for fraud.
 The motel is soon finished with the renovation.

-Meanwhile, not all ghost stories turn out to be hoaxes as Barbara Peters (Kerrie Keane) books a room in Alex's motel for the night, planning suicide because she was getting older, and had been through three divorces without children.
-Barbara meets a teenage girl, Sally (Khrystyne Haje), who invites Barbara to dance at an after prom party in the motel with her and her teenage friends, including Tony Scotti (Jason Bateman), though Barbara felt uncomfortable hanging with young kids.
+Meanwhile, not all ghost stories turn out to be hoaxes as Barbara Peters books a room in Alex's motel for the night, planning suicide because she was getting older, and had been through three divorces without children.
+Barbara meets a teenage girl, Sally, who invites Barbara to dance at an after prom party in the motel with her and her teenage friends, including Tony Scotti, though Barbara felt uncomfortable hanging with young kids.
 It is then revealed that Barbara's real name is also Sally, and that the teenage girl who took her own life 25 years ago is a ghost along with Tony, and other teens who also committed suicide.
 She tells “Barbara” that she has a life worth living for, then leaves with the rest of the group.
 “Barbara” leaves the motel the next day, planning to live her life to the fullest.